Mohd9761Anas/GuestHouse/README.md

 View, edit, or cancel your bookings from the bookings section.

 # Deployment
-- .Backend
+- .Backend:
 The backend is deployed on Render.
-Ensure you have configured your Render service with the correct environment variables and database connection string.

-- .Frontend
+- .Frontend:
 The frontend is deployed on Vercel.